WRAPUP 5-Western countries say Russia could plan 'dirty bomb' pretext | Law-Order

 EVACUATION Russia has ordered civilians to evacuate territory it controls on the western bank of the Dnipro River, where Ukrainian forces have been advancing since the start of this month shortly after Moscow claimed to have annexed the area.

 Kyrylo Budanov, Ukraine's military spy chief, said Russian forces were preparing to defend Kherson city, not retreat from it, and reported evacuations were part of a Russian information campaign.
 While Russia is moving financial structures, equipment, vulnerable residents and wounded people from Kherson, he said, it is also reinforcing defences.
 "They are creating the illusion that all is lost.
-Yet at the same time they are moving new military units in and preparing to defend the streets of Kherson," he told Interfax Ukraine news agency.
+Yet at the same time they are moving new military units in and preparing to defend the streets of Kherson," he told the Ukrainska Pravda online media outlet.

 Since Russia's forces suffered major battlefield defeats in September, President Vladimir Putin has escalated the war, calling up hundreds of thousands of reservists, announcing the annexation of occupied territory and repeatedly threatening to use nuclear weapons to defend Russian land.
-This month, Russia has started a new campaign using long-range cruise missiles and Iranian-made drones to attack Ukraine's electric power and heat ahead of winter.
+This month, Russia has started a new campaign using long-range cruise missiles and Iranian-made drones to attack Ukraine's energy infrastructure ahead of winter.

 "Well, it happens: you're on air, you get carried away.
 And you can't stop," Krasovsky said, adding he was "really embarrassed".
 Krasovsky was suspended from Russia's state-funded international channel RT, and Russia's Investigative Committee said it had ordered a report into his "sharp comments".

-Ukraine's Foreign Minister Dmytro Kuleba said Krasovsky would be prosecuted someday for promoting genocide, and called on countries to ban RT.
+Ukrainian Foreign Minister Dmytro Kuleba said Krasovsky would be prosecuted some day for promoting genocide, and called on countries to ban RT.
+(Writing by Peter Graff, Editing by Angus MacSwan and Tomasz Janowski)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)